 PYNK: By the way, thank you all for what you do; definitely, important to our black communities with your art and your financial literacy.
 Speaking of, I know you all just wrapped up the “Buy Back the Block Tour” and the Corner Class Finale this past Tuesday, which I was there, and I know you had the “Credit to Cash” class and workshop on Wednesday, and I know it’s an accomplishment to make the history that you all have made.
 How does that feel?

 Jay: Well, it just feels good to know that we’re letting God use us to be servants, to be vessels for, and be change agents, and to help serve our people.
 Whether or not it truly becomes historic or legendary, I guess we don’t know yet, but we just want to continue to do the work and do the work that most people don’t want to do, and make sure that we’re serving those who are least amongst us.

-PYNK: Absolutely.
-So do you all feel like so far that you have impacted Black lives, of course?
-And then the hopes to repair the communities, and every effort that you make, whether it’s the tour or the recent boycott, or the classes, the CEO essentials you mentioned Tuesday, and all that good material that you always provide.
-Do you feel that you see results already?
+PYNK: So do you all feel like you’ve impacted Black lives so far; with the hopes to repair the communities, and every effort that you make, whether it’s the tour or the recent boycott, or the classes.
+With the CEO essentials you mentioned Tuesday, and all that good material that you always provide; do you feel that you see results already?
 I know there’s so much more to do.